 Several weeks after birth, the horn bud develops further and grows upwards.
 By then, it is a sheath that connects to the skin (not the skull) and can be held and moved with the fingers.

-By the time the calve is two to three months old, the forehead bone develops and grows into the horn sheath.
-Initially, the bone is a skeleton of cartilage but later becomes solid, attaching to the skull.
+By the time the calf is two to three months old, the forehead bone develops and grows into the horn sheath.
+Initially, the bone is a skeleton of cartilage, but later becomes solid and attaches to the skull.

-At 12 months, the frontal sinus that lies under the skull around the horn bud connects to the surrounding portion of the horn.
-The sinuses spread to the core of the horn as the cow grows, creating the hollow part of the horn.
-It is this hollow bone that will keep growing, even when the cow fully matures.
+At 12 months, the frontal sinus, which lies under the skull around the horn bud, connects to the surrounding portion of the horn.
+As the cow grows, the sinuses spread to the core of the horn, creating the hollow part of the horn.
+This hollow bone will keep growing even when the cow fully matures.

 Conclusion